Belerofontech/azure-scripts-public/vm-ubuntuserver-1804-flex/README.md

   [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FBelerofontech%2Fazure-scripts-public%2Fmaster%2Fvm-ubuntuserver-1804-flex%2Ftemplate.json)

 NOTE: when using Azure Portal, pay special care to the resource group location (**"westeurope" is the recommended value**).
-Also, **don't edit the cloudInitConfig parameter** because the new-line characters are not handled correctly there.
-If you need to use a specific cloud-init config, set the desired value inside the template.json file in the "Edit template" screen (before pressing "Save" and getting to the parameters form screen) or use a base64-encoded config in the **customData** parameter instead.
+Also, **don't edit the cloudInitConfig parameter** in the parameter form because the new-line characters are not handled correctly there.
+If you need to use a specific cloud-init config, set the desired value inside the template.json file in the "Edit template" screen (or the "Edit parameters" screen) or use a base64-encoded config in the **customData** parameter instead.

+<a id="markdown-vm-creation-parameters-arm-template-parameters" name="vm-creation-parameters-arm-template-parameters"></a>
 ## VM creation parameters (ARM template parameters)

 **NOTE**: it is not recommended (nor needed normally) to modify the `template.json` file.